Rjrtgarcia/ConsultEaseFinV/README.md

 ConsultEase includes several features to enhance usability on touchscreen devices:

-- **Auto-popup keyboard**: Virtual keyboard (squeekboard) appears automatically when text fields receive focus
+- **Auto-popup keyboard**: Virtual keyboard (squeekboard or onboard) appears automatically when text fields receive focus
 - **Fullscreen mode**: Optimized for touchscreen deployment with full screen utilization
 - **Touch calibration**: Tools to ensure accurate touch input recognition
 - **Touch-friendly UI**: Larger buttons and input elements optimized for touch interaction
 - **Smooth transitions**: Enhanced UI transitions between screens for better user experience
 - **Improved consultation panel**: Better readability and user feedback in the consultation interface

-See the user manual and deployment guide in the `docs/` directory for detailed instructions on touchscreen setup and optimization.
+See the user manual, deployment guide, and keyboard setup guide in the `docs/` directory for detailed instructions on touchscreen setup and optimization.

 ## RFID Troubleshooting